ThreeDotsLabs/watermill/docs/content/docs/pub-sub.md

 #### Publishing multiple messages

-Most publishers implementations doesn't support atomic publishing of messages.
+Most publishers implementations don't support atomic publishing of messages.
-That means, that when publishing one of messages failed next messages will be not published.
+That means, that when publishing one of the messages failed the next messages will be not published.

 #### Async publish

-Publish can be synchronous or asynchronous - it depends of implementation.
+Publish can be synchronous or asynchronous - it depends on implementation.

 #### `Close()`

-Close should flush unsent messages, if publisher is async.
+Close should flush unsent messages if the publisher is async.
-**It's important to not forget to close subscriber**, in other hand you may lose some of the messages.
+**It's important to not forget to close subscriber**, in the other hand you may lose some of the messages.

 ### Subscriber